oussamaJMAA/oussamaJMAA/README.md

 - 👨‍💻 My Projects are available at [https://github.com/oussamaJMAA](https://github.com/oussamaJMAA)

-- 💬 Feel free to ask me about **Symfony4.4,SQL/MYSQL/PLSQL,Java,PHP and more**
+- 💬 Feel free to ask me about **Machine Learning & Deep Learning **

 - 📄 For a better view about me visit me on linkedin [https://www.linkedin.com/in/oussama-jmaa-217098171/](https://www.linkedin.com/in/oussama-jmaa-217098171/)